parklab/LiRA/README.md

 While analysis using LiRA is limited to regions of the genome close to gHets, its specificity is unparalleled.
 In contrast to previous methods for single-cell analysis, LiRA can operate robustly on variants detected in only one cell, and as such can be used to analyze mutations and mutation rates in arbitrarily small cell populations and post-mitotic cells.

-For more information, please see our [bioarchive paper](https://doi.org/10.1101/211169) and [our related paper in science](https://doi.org/10.1126/science.aao4426) examining variation in mutational burden in single neurons across age and tissue type, and in progeroid disorders.
+For more information, please see our [paper in nature genetics](https://doi.org/10.1038/s41588-019-0366-2) and [our related paper in science](https://doi.org/10.1126/science.aao4426) examining variation in mutational burden in single neurons across age and tissue type, and in progeroid disorders.

 ## Requirements
 The following include tested versions in parenthesis when applicable; later versions are likely to still work.
 These instructions are designed to enable use of LiRA on human sequencing data aligned to NCBI build 37 (hg19).
 While it is possible to analyze other organisms or other genome builds, doing so will require an appropriate haplotype set alternative and set of common SNPs (as opposed to the human polymorphisms provided in the DBSNP release and the haplotype sets provided by the 1000 genomes phase 3 release, respectively).